Bethieieio/DDs_Diner/README.md

 - I would like to add a contact form do that the customer will be able to contact the diner instead of popping in or calling up.

 ## Honourable Mentions
 - [My Partner in crime](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.
+She also edited the colours in the logo.
 - My Mentor Rich, big ups to him.
 Thank you (: